Summary

 • Sheri Hartman (ucsd)

-Dr. Hartman is an Associate Professor in the Department of Family Medicine and Public Health and in Cancer Control at the UCSD Moores Cancer Center.
+Dr. Hartman is a Professor in the School of Public Health and in Population Science at the UCSD Moores Cancer Center.
 Dr. Hartman is a clinical psychologist with extensive training and experience promoting health behavior change.
+Her research focuses on designing interventions and examining the benefits of behavior change for cognition, healthy aging, and quality of life.

 Details